bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 This is known to be $$ O(N^2/2) $$, of which the $$ O(N^2) $$ part is important in terms of algorithm complexity.

 `findLengthOfLongestSubstring` makes a call to `hasOnlyUniqueChars` on each inner loop iteration.
 The latter method iterates over letters of a substring.
-Since an average substring has length of $$ N/2 $$, it gives us the complexity of `findLengthOfLongestSubstring` as
+Since an average substring length will be close to $$ N/2 $$, `findLengthOfLongestSubstring` becomes
 $$ O(N^2) * O(N/2) $$, which is $$ O(N^2) * O(N) $$ in terms of complexity, and it is equal to $$O(N^3)$$.

 As for the complexity of `findLengthOfLongestSubstring`, it will be less than the above, because the set of substrings has less